d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 net = net.to(device=try_gpu())
 ```

-When the input is an `ndarray` on the GPU, Gluon will calculate the result on the same GPU.
+When the input is a tensor on the GPU, Gluon will calculate the result on the same GPU.

 ```{.python .input}
 net(x)